 See "Retail Prices Index".

 A standing order is an automated payment that you can set up from your current account.
 It will send a regular payment (normally monthly, quarterly or yearly) to the person or company you wish to pay.
-In the context of savings accounts, some will let you set up a regular standing order or direct debit to your savings account so you don’t have to remember to physically do it yourself.
+In the context of savings accounts, some will let you set up a regular standing order or direct debit to your savings account so you don't have to remember to physically transfer the money yourself.

-The main difference between a standing order and a direct debit is that with a standing order it is you that has full control over how much you pay and when.
-With a direct debit these details can be changed by the person or company you’re paying.
+The main difference between a standing order and a direct debit is that with a standing order you have full control over how much you pay and when.
+With a direct debit these details can be changed by the person or company you're paying.
 Read more about standing orders.